 - Oregano essential oil is a rich source of antioxidants.* Antioxidants are essential to help protect the body from the oxidation of molecules.
 When molecules oxidize, they can create free-radicals that can lead to damaged cells.
 To help support your body with antioxidants and promote a healthy response to oxidation and free-radicals, take Oregano oil internally by diluting a drop in water and drinking or putting two drops into a veggie capsule and ingesting.*

 - Know someone who is feeling under-the-weather or needing a delicious pick-me-up?
-Italian and Oregano Chicken Soup is the perfect dish to show someone you care.
+Italian and Oregano Chicken Soup is the perfect healthy dish to bring them.
 Enriched with the tantalizing tastes of Italy, this essential oil recipe is filled with fresh vegetables, Ditalini pasta, and a hint of Oregano essential oil.

-- Combining the piquant flavors of Oregano essential oil with Italian seasonings, this Italian Oil Bread Dip will have you craving more.
+- One of the many Oregano oil uses is as a flavor-enhancer.
+Combining the piquant flavors of Oregano essential oil with Italian seasonings, this Italian Oil Bread Dip will have you craving more.
 This essential oil recipe is simply delicious and can be used as a dip for your favorite Italian breads.
 If you are putting together a special dinner for two, needing an appetizer for a party, or searching for an excellent side dish for a family gathering, this is an ideal choice.

 - Have you ever heard the phrase “we’re better off together?”
 In Oregano and Peppermint oil’s case, it’s true!
 In a recent study, a group of Brazilian researchers reported that, at least in the cases they were looking at, Oregano and Peppermint oil worked better when used together.
 When two different substances like Oregano and Peppermint oil work to create a combined effect that is greater than the effects of the individual substance on their own, the result is called synergism.
 When using Oregano essential oil, use it alongside Peppermint oil for a more powerful result.
 To find out more about the synergism of other essential oils, visit the doTERRA Science Blog.